 Taxes can be complicated.
 Under certain parameters, income tax debt may be eligible for discharge under a Chapter 7 or Chapter 13 bankruptcy filing.
 Alternatively, it may be possible to reduce the amount owed.

-In order for tax debts to be discharged in a bankruptcy the bankruptcy petitioner must have tax debts that meet following five criteria:
+In order for a tax debt to be eligible for discharge consideration, the petitioner must meet the following criteria:

-You must have filed a tax return for the debt you wish to discharge at least two years before filing for bankruptcy.
+- The tax return for the debt you wish to erase was filed at least two years prior to filing the bankruptcy petition

-You did not commit fraud or willful tax evasion.
+- You have not committed fraud or willful tax evasion

 If you feel that you meet all requirements above, please be sure to include the information during your consultation.
 Please note that tax liens recorded against assets cannot be erased in Chapter 7 bankruptcy.